clearclaw/18xx_1820/README.md

   20-share or 50-share and can and do move up and down on that scale during the game.

-- **Takeovers & liquidations:** Companies buy other companies.
-Often.
+- **Takeovers & liquidations:** Companies buy other companies and companies fail and are taken over (often) by the will-be British Rail.

 - **Trains:** Trains never rust, they just get more and more and very much more expensive to own.